facebookresearch/mmf/docs/source/tutorials/dataset.rst

             return value

-These are the common steps you need to follow when you are adding a dataset to Pythia.
+These are the common steps you need to follow when you are adding a dataset to MMF.

-.. |BaseDatasetBuilder| replace:: :class:`~pythia.datasets.base_dataset_builder.BaseDatasetBuilder`
+.. |BaseDatasetBuilder| replace:: :class:`~mmf.datasets.base_dataset_builder.BaseDatasetBuilder`
-.. |BaseDataset| replace:: :class:`~pythia.datasets.base_dataset.BaseDataset`
+.. |BaseDataset| replace:: :class:`~mmf.datasets.base_dataset.BaseDataset`
-.. |SampleList| replace:: :class:`~pythia.common.sample.SampleList`
+.. |SampleList| replace:: :class:`~mmf.common.sample.SampleList`
-.. |BaseMetric| replace:: :class:`~pythia.modules.metrics.BaseMetric`
+.. |BaseMetric| replace:: :class:`~mmf.modules.metrics.BaseMetric`